 Hyperkinesis - automatic violent movements due to involuntary muscle contractions.

 Hypoxia is oxygen starvation of the body.
-Hypoxia in newborns is called fetal pathology that developed during pregnancy (chronic) or childbirth (acute) due to oxygen deficiency.
-The lack of oxygen supply to the fetus at the beginning of pregnancy can cause a delay or disturbance in the development of the fetus, and in the later stages affects the nervous system of the baby, which can significantly affect speech development.
+Hypoxia in newborns is a fetal pathology that develops during pregnancy (chronic) or childbirth (acute) due to oxygen deficiency.
+Lack of oxygen supply to the fetus at the beginning of pregnancy can cause delays or disturbances in fetal development, and later affects the baby’s nervous system, which can significantly affect speech development.

-The following factors can lead to the risk of developing hypoxia:
+The following factors may put you at risk for developing hypoxia:

-• the presence of anemia, STDs, as well as serious diseases of the respiratory or cardiovascular system in the expectant mother;
+• presence of anemia, STDs, as well as serious illnesses respiratory or cardiac vascular system from the expectant mother;

-• disturbances in the blood supply to the fetus and in labor, preeclampsia, post-term pregnancy;
+• disturbances in the blood supply to the fetus and labor activity, gestosis, post-term pregnancy;

 • smoking and drinking alcohol by a pregnant woman.

-Also, the green color of the amniotic fluid indicates oxygen deficiency.
+Also, the green color of amniotic fluid indicates oxygen deficiency.

-If the doctor suspects hypoxia, he may decide that a caesarean section is necessary.
-A newborn with a severe degree of oxygen starvation is resuscitated, and with a mild degree, he receives oxygen and drugs.
+If the doctor suspects hypoxia, he may decide whether a cesarean section is necessary.
+Newborn with severe oxygen starvation is reanimated, and with mild degree receives oxygen and medications.

-Dysarthria is a violation of the pronunciation side of speech, due to insufficient innervation of the speech apparatus.
+Dysarthria is a violation of the pronunciation side of speech, caused by insufficient innervation of the speech apparatus.

 Dyslalia is a violation of sound pronunciation with normal hearing and intact innervation of the speech apparatus.

-Dyslexia is a partial specific violation of the reading process, due to the immaturity (violation) of higher mental functions and manifested in repetitive errors of a persistent nature.
+Dyslexia is a partial specific disorder of the reading process, caused by the immaturity (impairment) of higher mental functions and manifested in repeated persistent errors.

-Dysgraphia is a partial specific violation of the writing process, due to the lack of formation (violation) of higher mental functions and manifested in repetitive errors of a persistent nature.
+Dysgraphia is a partial specific disorder of the writing process, caused by the immaturity (impairment) of higher mental functions and manifested in repeated errors of a persistent nature.

-Speech development delay (SRR) is a lag in speech development from the age norm of speech development at the age of up to 3 years.
-From 3 years and older, the lack of formation of all components of speech qualifies as OHP (general underdevelopment of speech).
+Speech development delay (SSD) is a lag in speech development from age norm speech development up to 3 years of age.
+From 3 years of age and older, the immaturity of all components of speech is classified as GSD (general speech underdevelopment).

-Stuttering is a violation of the tempo-rhythmic organization of speech, due to the convulsive state of the muscles of the speech apparatus.
+Stuttering is a violation of the tempo-rhythmic organization of speech, caused by the convulsive state of the muscles of the speech apparatus.

-Onomatopoeia is a conditional reproduction of the sounds of nature and the sounds that accompany certain processes (laughter, whistling, noise, etc.), as well as the cries of animals.
+Onomatopoeia is a conditional reproduction of natural sounds and sounds that accompany certain processes (laughter, whistling, noise, etc.), as well as animal cries.

 Impressive speech – perception, understanding of speech.

-Innervation - providing organs and tissues with nerves and, therefore, communication with the central nervous system.
+Innervation is the provision of organs and tissues with nerves and, therefore, communication with the central nervous system.

-A stroke is an acute cerebrovascular accident caused by a pathological process with the development of persistent symptoms of damage to the central nervous system.
-Hemorrhagic stroke is caused by a hemorrhage in the brain or its membranes, ischemic stroke is caused by a cessation or a significant decrease in blood supply to a part of the brain, thrombotic stroke is caused by blockage of a brain vessel by a thrombus, embolic stroke is caused by blockage of a brain vessel by an embolus.
+Stroke – caused by a pathological process acute disorder cerebrovascular accident (CVA) with the development of persistent symptoms of damage to the central nervous system.
+Hemorrhagic stroke is caused by hemorrhage in the brain or its membranes, ischemic stroke is caused by the cessation or significant reduction of blood supply to a part of the brain, thrombotic stroke is caused by blockage of a cerebral vessel with a thrombus, embolic stroke is caused by blockage of a cerebral vessel by an embolus.

-Cappacism is a lack of pronunciation of sounds [K], [K].
+Kappacism is a lack of pronunciation of the sounds [К], [Кь].

 Kinesthetic sensations are sensations of the position and movement of organs.

-Compensation is a complex, multifaceted process of restructuring mental functions in case of violation or loss of any body functions.
+Compensation is a complex, multidimensional process of restructuring mental functions in the event of disruption or loss of any body functions.

-Contamination is an erroneous reproduction of words, consisting in combining syllables related to different words into one word.
+Contamination is the erroneous reproduction of words, which consists of combining syllables belonging to different words into one word.

-Lambdacism - incorrect pronunciation of sounds [L], [L].
+Lambdacism is the incorrect pronunciation of the sounds [L], [L].

-Speech therapy is the science of speech disorders, methods of their prevention, detection and elimination by means of special training and education.
+Speech therapy is the science of speech disorders, methods of their prevention, identification and elimination by means of special training and education.

-Speech therapy massage is one of the speech therapy techniques that contributes to the normalization of the pronunciation side of speech and the emotional state of persons suffering from speech disorders.
-Speech therapy massage is included in the complex medical and pedagogical system of rehabilitation of children, adolescents and adults suffering from speech disorders.
+Speech therapy massage is one of the speech therapy techniques that helps normalize the pronunciation side of speech and emotional state persons suffering from speech disorders.
+Speech therapy massage is part of a comprehensive medical and pedagogical system of rehabilitation for children, adolescents and adults suffering from speech disorders.

-Logorrhoea is an unrestrained, incoherent speech stream, often representing an empty collection of individual words, devoid of logical connection.
-Seen in sensory aphasia.
+Logorrhea is an uncontrolled, incoherent flow of speech, often representing an empty collection of individual words, devoid of logical connection.
+Observed in sensory aphasia.

-Logorhythm is a system of motor exercises in which various movements are combined with the pronunciation of special speech material.
-Logorhythmics is a form of active therapy, overcoming speech and related disorders through the development and correction of non-speech and speech mental functions.
+Logorhythmics is a system of motor exercises in which various movements combined with the pronunciation of special speech material.
+Logorhythmics is a form of active therapy, overcoming speech and associated violations through the development and correction of non-speech and speech mental functions.

-Localization of functions - according to the theory of systemic dynamic localization of higher mental functions, the brain is considered as a substrate, consisting of departments differentiated in their functions, working as a whole.
-Local - local, limited to a certain area, area.
+Localization of functions - according to the theory of systemic dynamic localization of higher mental functions, the brain is considered as a substrate consisting of departments differentiated by their functions, working as a single whole.
+Local – local, limited to a certain area, area.

-Macroglossia - pathological enlargement of the tongue; observed with abnormal development and in the presence of a chronic pathological process in the tongue.
-At M. considerable disturbances of a pronunciation are observed.
+Macroglossia – pathological enlargement of the tongue; observed with abnormal development and in the presence of chronic language pathological process.
+With M., significant pronunciation disturbances are observed.

-Microglossia is a developmental anomaly, the small size of the tongue.
+Microglossia is a developmental anomaly, small size of the tongue.

 Mutism is the cessation of verbal communication with others due to mental trauma.

-Speech disorders are deviations in the speaker's speech from the language norm adopted in a given language environment, manifested in partial (partial) disorders (sound pronunciation, voice, tempo and rhythm, etc.) and due to disorders in the normal functioning of the psychophysiological mechanisms of speech activity.
+Speech disorders are deviations in the speaker’s speech from the language norm accepted in a given language environment, manifested in partial (sound pronunciation, voice, tempo and rhythm, etc.) disorders and caused by disorders normal functioning psychophysiological mechanisms of speech activity.

-Neuropsychology is the science of the brain organization of the higher mental functions of a person.
-N. studies the psychological structure and brain organization of non-speech HMFs and speech function.
-N. studies violations of speech and other HMF, depending on the nature of brain damage (local, diffuse, interzonal connections), as well as the diagnosis of these disorders and methods of corrective and restorative work.
+Neuropsychology is the science of the brain organization of higher mental functions of a person.
+N. studies psychological structure, brain organization of non-speech HMFs and speech function.
+N. studies disorders of speech and other HMF depending on the nature of brain damage (local, diffuse, interzonal connections), as well as the diagnosis of these disorders and methods of correctional and rehabilitation work.

 Reflected speech is speech repeated after someone.

-Finger games are a common name for activities for the development of fine motor skills in children.
+Finger games are a generally accepted name for activities to develop fine motor skills in children.
 Finger games develop fine motor skills, and its development stimulates the development of certain areas of the brain, in particular speech centers.

-Paraphasia - violations of speech utterance, manifested in omissions, erroneous replacement or rearrangement of sounds and syllables in words (literal paraphasia, for example, mokolo instead of milk, cheekbones instead of chair) or in the replacement of necessary words with others that are not related to the meaning of the statement (verbal paraphasia) in oral and written speech.
+Paraphasia is a violation of speech utterances, manifested in omissions, erroneous replacement or rearrangement of sounds and syllables in words (literal paraphasia, for example, mokolo instead of milk, cheekbones instead of chair) or in the replacement of necessary words with others that are not related to the meaning of the utterance (verbal paraphasia) in oral and written speech.

 Pathogenesis is the mechanism of development of a specific disease, pathological process or condition.